ingyer-ks/autocad-helper/README.md

 At this moment, you can divide a polygon into two area vertically or horizontally.

 ## How to Use
+1. Download eunji.dll from bin/Debug directory.
-1. Load eunji.dll by NETLOAD.
+2. Load eunji.dll by NETLOAD.
-2. If you want to divde vertically(upper/lower area) use DIVVERT, and if you want to divide horizontally(left/right area) use DIVHORIZ.
+3. If you want to divde vertically(upper/lower area) use DIVVERT, and if you want to divide horizontally(left/right area) use DIVHORIZ.
-3. Select the Polyline you want to divide.
+4. Select the Polyline you want to divide.
-4. Enter desired area in m^2 dimension.
+5. Enter desired area in m^2 dimension.
-5. Now you can see the division.
+6. Now you can see the division.

 ## Version
 The DLL file targets AutoCAD 2020.
 If you use other version, you need corresponding ObjectARX SDK.